T. Italia to sell media ops, core profit matches consensus

+* Says it plans to unload 52 percent stake in unit's Tianjin subsidiary for 364 million yuan ($53.55 million)

-MILAN Italy's biggest telecom operator Telecom Italia (TLIT.MI) said on Wednesday it would kick off the sale of its media activities held by its television unit Telecom Italia Media TCM.MI, a move that could help cut its debt.
+MILAN May 9 Italy's biggest telecom operator Telecom Italia said on Wednesday it would kick off the sale of its media activities held by its television unit Telecom Italia Media, a move that could help cut its debt.

 In a statement Telecom said its core earnings in the first three months grew 1.2 percent to 2.963 billion euros ($3.83 billion), matching analysts' expectations, helped by an improvement in domestic revenue trends and growth in its Brazil and Argentinian units.